RancidDax/namazu.tools/top.md

 Each trio is split into a "mechanic" section and a "Hello World" section.
 During the Hello World sections, two players are assigned the debuffs:

 **Hello, Distant World**
- > Causes a large AOE on the player, inflicting them with 1 stack of **Spark of Hope**.
-The AOE will then "bounce" to the **furthest player** away causing a smaller AOE and inflicting that player with 1 stack of **Spark of Hope**.
-The AOE will bounce once more to the **furthest player** away, causing the same small AOE and inflicting the player with 1 stack of **Spark of Hope**
+ > Causes a large AOE on the player, inflicting them with 1 stack of **Quickening Dynamis**.
+The AOE will then "bounce" to the **furthest player** away causing a smaller AOE and inflicting that player with 1 stack of **Quickening Dynamis**.
+The AOE will bounce once more to the **furthest player** away, causing the same small AOE and inflicting the player with 1 stack of **Quickening Dynamis**

 **Hello, Near World**
- > Causes a large AOE on the player, inflicting them with 1 stack of **Spark of Hope**.
-The AOE will then "bounce" to the **closest player** to them, causing a smaller AOE and inflicting that player with 1 stack of **Spark of Hope**.
-The AOE will bounce once more to the **closest player** again, causing the same small AOE and inflicting the player with 1 stack of **Spark of Hope**
+ > Causes a large AOE on the player, inflicting them with 1 stack of **Quickening Dynamis**.
+The AOE will then "bounce" to the **closest player** to them, causing a smaller AOE and inflicting that player with 1 stack of **Quickening Dynamis**.
+The AOE will bounce once more to the **closest player** again, causing the same small AOE and inflicting the player with 1 stack of **Quickening Dynamis**

 The goal of the entirety of phase 5 is to end the phase with three stacks of **Spark of Hope** on every player, as this is required to complete phase 6.